-The point is "Safety Assurance."
-What does it mean and how does an airline or airport's safety team practice it?
+Instead of all four pillars, we'll focus on "Safety Assurance."
+What does it mean and how do aviation service providers' safety teams practice it?

 What does "Assurance" mean in this context?
 Document 9859 says "Assurance can simply be defined as 'something that gives confidence.' (section 9.5.2).

 To practice "safety assurance" Review your SMS Implementation Plan.

 Using SMS Implementation Plan in Aviation Safety Assurance

 Using the implementation plan as a safety assurance activity may seem counter-intuitive to some, but this is a great idea, and almost always overlooked.